MafaldaSFerreira/physalia_adaptation_course-2024/01_day1/Tutorial_day1.md

 ## 1-1.
 Getting familiar with the Unix environment
-While we assume that you are comfortable working with the command line and under the Unix environment, we will refresh some of the most common commands that we will use during the tutorials.
+While we assume that you are comfortable working with the command line in the Unix environment, we will refresh some of the most common commands that we will use during the tutorials.

 When you log in to the AWS server, you are positioned in the home directory.
 You can easily return to the home directory whenever you want by typing `cd` and pressing the `Enter/Return` key.

-Let's start by creating a new directory called `scripts` within the home directory, and copy there using `cp` some files we will need later:
+With the command `mkdir`, let's start by creating a new directory called `scripts` within the home directory, and using `cp`, copy there some files we will need later:
 ```bash
 # make sure you are in the home directory
 cd